Inverness, California

 Inverness is an unincorporated community in western Marin County, California, United States.
-It is located on the southwest shore of Tomales Bay 3.5 mi northwest of Point Reyes Station and about 40 mi by road northwest of San Francisco, at an elevation of 43 ft.
+It is located on the southwestern shore of Tomales Bay, 3.5 mi northwest of Point Reyes Station and approximately 40 mi via road northwest of San Francisco, at an elevation of 43 ft.
 For statistical purposes, the United States Census Bureau has defined Inverness as a census-designated place (CDP).
 In the 2020 census, the population was 1,379.
 The community was named by a Scottish landowner after Inverness in Scotland.

 Community

 Inverness is located on the west shore of Tomales Bay, which runs southeast along the line of the San Andreas Fault.
 Surrounded by Point Reyes National Seashore, it is primarily a residential community, with little industry other than tourism.
 It has a small downtown area with a general store, post office, library, two restaurants, one gift shop and a coffee shop.
 A third restaurant is located a short way north of downtown.
 There are also a number of hotels and inns spread throughout the town.

 One aspect of the town is a concentration of recreational (and some commercial) boating.
 There is a small public marina, a few private piers, and the Inverness Yacht Club.

 Portions of the John Carpenter film The Fog as well as most of his film Village of the Damned were shot in and around Inverness.
 In 1970, American singer and songwriter Jesse Colin Young moved his home and recording studio to Inverness.
 In 1993, Young and his wife Connie founded Ridgetop Music, a label based out of their home in Inverness.